Performance – Classical Music, Early Music

 - Classical Music at Edsberg.

-Please note that a knowledge of Swedish is a general entry requirement for first cycle studies at KMH, but exemptions can be made.
+Please note that a strong proficiency in the Swedish language is a general entry requirement for first-cycle studies, but exemptions for this programme can be made.

 Unique Selection of Instruments